We love hearing from you! Check out our frequently asked questions below for quick answers.

 We currently travel for special events within the Rocky Mountain region.
 Please contact us (firstname.lastname@example.org) with any requests.
 Our nationwide program is on hold until further notice — please reach out if you would like to be added to a waiting list.

 It is important to note that we never guarantee any interaction with the wolves.
 As a wildlife sanctuary, we defer to the needs of the resident animals and the choices they make in regard to meeting humans.
 Read more about our Wolf Behavioral Sessions to understand our philosophy.

 Don’t see your question?
-Fill out the form below for a reply via email, or call us at the refuge at 719-859-2157.
+Fill out the form below, send us an email (email@example.com) or give us a call at the refuge at 719-859-2157.

 PO Box 1211